nancyadam24/MoviesList/README.md

 # MoviesList
-You can create a list of movies you want to see with the help of Google Searcher API.
+You can create a list of movies you want to see with the help of Google Search API.

 ## Screenshots